mynaparrot/plugNmeet-docs/docs/intro.md

 # Intro

 Welcome to Plug-N-Meet documentation.
 Easy to use, Scalable, High Performance, Open source web conferencing system.
+Every website can have an end-to-end real-time conferencing solution.

 ## Main Features